Manichandana0103/PythonPractice/README.md

     git status

-To check/verify see the changes made on a single file:
+To check/verify the changes made on a single file:

     git diff filename